andreacremaschi/CopyPaper/README.md

 ![Example](Documentation-artwork/rotate.png)

-`UIKit` wouldn't allow you to have gestures be transmitted through the views' hierarchy to the one underneath, i.e. to pan the map or to tap on items on the collection's view. `CopyPaper` lets you just do that.
+`UIKit` wouldn't allow you to have gestures be transmitted through the views' hierarchy to the one underneath, i.e. to pan the map or to tap on items on the collection view. `CopyPaper` lets you just do that.

 Usage
 ============